Living Abroad in Singapore: An Expat Goes East

 Getting used to Asia will undoubtedly be full of more challenges and differences from the adjustment in other countries.
 This is all the more reason to persevere, learn as much as possible about the culture, and get to a point where I can call myself a local to some extent.
 Until it’s time to move on again.

 Currency conversion for a 1

-Victoria Milner is the host of Singapore Foodie.
-Victoria is currently studying a Masters of Arts (Writing) and has previously worked in media, commerce, not-for-profit, and government roles.
+Victoria Milner is currently studying a Masters of Arts (Writing) and has previously worked in media, commerce, not-for-profit, and government roles.
 Originally from Melbourne, Victoria recently moved to Singapore.
 She has also lived in Sydney, London and Salt Lake City.
 Victoria has traveled extensively through Europe, the Middle East, Asia, the United States, and Africa.
 Victoria has developed a love of travel that she is now leveraging to establish a career of sorts.
 Her life mission is to encourage every person with the means to experience travel in a way that enriches their lives and the lives of others.